flber/Pillar/README.md

 - variables are declared with the `name: value` pattern (it's not too particular about whitespace)
 - the `title` variable is used to set the title (used for the `{{latest}}` substitution)
 - the `template` variable sets the template for the page, defaulting to `default`, where the value is the file name (without extension) of a template in the given template directory
+- if the `static` variable is set to a value of "true", the page will always be parsed when pillar is run.
+This useful for pages which you want to be updated by a script every time pillar is run, and not just when that page is changed.

 Example:
 ```